Terms and Conditions of Service

 E. DEPOSIT REQUIRED AFTER AN ACCOUNT BECOMES DELINQUENT

 In addition, if a member has been sent written notice which states that an increased deposit has been assessed, this additional deposit amount is due and payable with that bill.
-Failure to pay the additional deposit and the due bill may result in immediate termination of service.
+Failure to pay the additional deposit and the bill due may result in immediate termination of service.

 F. IN LIEU OF DEPOSIT